-November 7: Soul Message Band will be at Andy’s Jazz Club in Chicago for the early show at 5 pm.
+April 2: Soul Message Band at Andy’s Jazz club in Chicago starting at 5 pm.

-November 8: Soul Message Band is at The Front Room in Chicago.
-Music starts at 10 pm
+April 18: Soul Message band at The Front Room in Chicago starting at 10 pm

-November 14: Soul Message Band will be back at Andy’s Jazz Club in Chicago for the early show at 5 pm.
+April 23: Soul Message Band at Andy’s Jazz club in Chicago starting at 5 pm.

 Always inspiring: the opening address to the 1964 Berlin Jazz Festival by Dr. Martin Luther King, Jr.